AABBCCDKG/AABBCCDKG.github.io/README.md

 A push to `master` runs `.github/workflows/deploy.yml`, builds and validates the Jekyll site, and publishes `_site/` to the `gh-pages` branch.
 Pull requests run the same build and generated-site validation without deployment.
-GitHub Pages serves the deployment branch at the repository root.
+The generated site can also be uploaded directly to the `bruce-wang` Cloudflare Pages project, which serves the custom domain at [aabbccdkg.com](https://aabbccdkg.com/).

 ## Theme attribution